 We know how busy it gets in the Libraries at the end of the academic year when everyone is working on final assignments and revising for exams so we’re doing all we can to help you find the study space you need:

-We’ve worked with the University to make extra rooms available so if it is too busy in the Libraries you can head over there.
-You can also use the study tables in City Students’ Union and the Living Rooms on both campuses.
+We’ve worked with the University to make extra rooms available for revision, so if it is too busy in the Library you can head over there.
+You can also use the study tables in City Campus Students’ Union and the Living Rooms on both campuses.

 We’ve added information to our website to tell you about the most popular times and spaces are in Headingley and Sheila Silver Libraries to help you choose your study space.